avohns/python-latex-moodle-quiz/README.md

     \usepackage{moodle}
     \usepackage{python}
     ```
-1. Inside the body you have a `quiz` environment (see example below), which is interpreted according to rules defined by the `moodle` package, which interprets and compiles the code into both the usual .pdf-file and an additional -moodle.xml file once `pdflatex` is invoked.
+1. Inside the body you have a `quiz` environment (see example below), which is interpreted according to rules defined by the `moodle` package, which interprets and compiles the code into both the usual .pdf file and an additional -moodle.xml file once `pdflatex` is invoked.
     ```latex
     \begin{quiz}{quiz title}
       ...